Face to Face

 If the Sainte Marie island visit wasn’t possible due to weather conditions, we’ll continue the drive back to Tana

 Breakfast at around 07.30, then slow drive on the National Road No. 1 towards the “wild west” with many opportunities for taking nice pictures.
 In the morning, we’ll buy at a supermarket in Tana all we need for an open air picnic lunch.
 Stop after around 21 km at the lemurs park where 9 species of lemurs can jump around freely on 5 hectares.
 A short stop later in the small village Ambohikely, you can see how many families manufacture from used beer cans and other recycled materials miniature vehicles which will be exported worldwide.
 Continuation via Miarinarivo, where we’ll visit residential home for pupils (only possible during school season), run by a German/Malagasy association.
 Continue and arrive then to Ampefy at the lake Itasy (rich in fish).
 In the region are grown tomato, pineapple, papaya and avocado.
+If there is still time, visit the geysers or the Lili waterfall today.
 Overnight with breakfast at the Hotel Kintana Fleuron or similar.